ivy-llc/ivy/docs/partial_source/deep_dive/16_ivy_frontends.rst

 Likewise, :code:`tan` is also placed under :code:`math`.
-By referring to the `tf.tan`_ documentation, we add the same arguments, and simply wrap :code:`ivy.tan` in this case.
+By referring to the `tf.tan`_ documentation, we add the same arguments, and simply wrap :func:`ivy.tan` in this case.
 Again, we do not support the :code:`name` argument for the reasons outlined above.

 **PyTorch**